scarf-sh/docs/docs/gateway.md

 ### Availability

 The Scarf Gateway is a free hosted service that is provided to maintainers and users as-is and as-available.
+It is currently in an open beta stage that is available to anyone.

 We are expecting to meet a monthly service uptime percentage of 99.9%.
-Guarantees of our service-level agreement will be made available in the future.
+Guarantees of our service-level agreement will be made available in the future, when the system moves from beta to general availability.

 ### Caveats and Limitations